Rare, Bizarre Glowing Creatures Strand on Oregon Coast Beaches

 The technical name is Pyrosoma atlanticum, and it's one of the few pyrosomes that make it to the west coast of the U.S., much less Oregon's waters.
 The ones that have been washing up on the Oregon coast seem to be a little longer than the average hand, but some of this type of pyrosoma get as long as 24 inches.
 Largely colorless, they can show up as pink, grayish or purple-green.
 Indeed, many of those washing up here are rather bright in hue.

 The pyrosome moves up and down the ocean, sometimes close to the surface and sometimes as far down as 2600 feet.
-All of this usually happens in a day, as the colony wanders the deep, sucking in water in order to filter out food.
-As it sucks water in, it then soon pushes it back out, thereby propelling it through the ocean.
-It does all this via one opening only, so it moves incredibly slow.
+All of this activity usually happens in a day, as the colony wanders the deep, sucking in water in order to filter out food.
+As it sucks water in, it soon pushes it back out, thereby propelling it through the ocean.
+It does all this via only one opening, so it moves incredibly slow.
 How it eats is the same means by which it moves.

 Scott Marion, Marine Habitat Project Leader, with Oregon Department of Fish and Wildlife (ODFW), said this is likely the reason it evolved to form colonies.